-FWC must take into account orders and determinations made in annual wage reviews
+FWC must take into account orders and determinations made in annual wage reviews reviews (see section 617).

 - (4) In deciding whether to make an equal remuneration order, the FWC must take into account: - (a) orders and determinations made by the FWC in annual wage reviews; and - (b) the reasons for those orders and determinations.